- Home

 Eat a balanced breakfast.

-Breakfast sets everyone up to have the energy needed for the day.
+A nutritious breakfast energizes children for their school day and should be a non-negotiable part of your morning routine for school.
 One filled with protein instead of sugar will keep energy levels stable instead of crashing mid-morning.
 Make sure your kids know if they need to make their own breakfast or if you’ll be doing that for them.

 -